We are celebrating the Tenth anniversary of the Summer School in Early Modern Japanese Palaeography at the University of Cambridge.

 Over the years we have devised ways to successfully accommodate three levels in the classroom: beginner, intermediate, and advanced.
 Those participants with no knowledge of kuzushiji and hentaigana will be required to complete some preparations before attending the summer school.
 Some materials can be already accessed HERE.

 Who can apply and requirements

-We welcome graduate students (both at the Master and at the PhD level), faculty, librarians and museum curators who work on Edo-period materials, and final-year undergraduate students interested in pursuing the study of early-modern Japan in grad school.
+We welcome graduate students (both at the Master and at the PhD level), undergraduate students, faculty, librarians and museum curators who work on Edo-period materials.
 Those who have already taken part in the previous Summer Schools are encouraged to reapply if they wish to do so.
 The programme changes every year.

 We require that you have:

 1. Advanced knowledge of modern Japanese (both written and spoken).

 We can only accept a maximum of 35 participants every year.
 If we receive applications beyond this number a selection will be made on the basis of the relevance of the Summer School to the applicant’s research and work.
 Notification about whether an applicant has been accepted or not will be sent at the end of February 2023.

 The tuition fee for the whole programme is £300.
 The tuition fee covers an average of 60 hours of tuition, guest lectures, preparatory materials and manuals, other extra-curricular activities, and coffee breaks.